Driving defensively is important for all drivers. But it is especially critical for farm machinery operators driving on rural roads.

 Here are some more surprising facts about rural driving that come from the database:

-- Tractors are involved in the majority of crashes on roadways
+- Tractors are involved in the majority of crashes on rural roadways.

 Especially during planting and harvest seasons, more farm vehicles share roadways with other vehicles.
-That includes planters, combines and other farm equipment moving from one field to another, and trucks and tractors transporting produce or farm supplies.
+That includes planters, combines and other farm equipment moving from one field to another.
+As well as trucks and tractors transporting produce or farm supplies.

 To help ensure your safety:

-4. Use flashers anytime you use public roads.
-The American Society of Agricultural Engineers (ASAE) recommends 2 flashing amber lights, mounted at least 42 inches high, in both the front and rear.
+- Use flashers anytime you use public roads.
+The American Society of Agricultural Engineers (ASAE) recommends two flashing amber lights, mounted at least 42 inches high, in both the front and rear.